captbaritone/jordaneldredge.com/_posts/2021-11-19-open-ani-animated-cursors-online.md

 ---

-Previously, as [part of another project](https://jordaneldredge.com/blog/rendering-animated-ani-cursors-in-the-browser/), I wrote an [NPM module](https://www.npmjs.com/package/ani-cursor) that can convert Windows animated cursor files (`.ani`) into CSS animations so that they can be used in the browser.
+A year ago, as [part of another project](https://jordaneldredge.com/blog/rendering-animated-ani-cursors-in-the-browser/), I wrote an [NPM module](https://www.npmjs.com/package/ani-cursor) that can convert Windows animated cursor files (`.ani`) into CSS animations so that they can be used in the browser.

 Recently it occurred to me that I could use that module to build a tiny website that would let people open/view their `.ani` files online.
 Given that `.ani` is a relatively obscure file format, this seemed like a potentially useful tool.
 I can imagine that people occasionally come across an `.ani` file and would like to view it, but don't have any software installed which can do that.